Change Data Capture, Log-Based CDC, Query-Based CDC, Data Replication, Data Integration

 Complete audit trail including deletes is necessary

-Integrating with streaming platforms (Kafka, Pulsar)
+Integrating with streaming platforms like Apache Kafka

 Organization has database administration capabilities